brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 37 bht.md

 # Luke 8:37 Commentary Help Text

 ## BHT:
-The people were taken with fear, the same word used to describe the fever and the fear experienced by Jesus and Paul.
-They chose to keep their fear instead of accepting Christ, valuing their swine more than Him and their countrymen's well-being.
-Due to their ingratitude, Jesus did not stay long in that place, his presence being rejected.
-This rejection is evident in other accounts as well.
+In this account, the people were gripped by fear akin to a fever, using the same word as another instance referring to Jesus and Paul.
+They seemed to prioritize the presence of demons and their physical well-being over Jesus himself, leading Jesus to move on swiftly due to their ingratitude and preference for swine.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent: